2007 West Virginia Mountaineers football team

 The 2007 West Virginia Mountaineers football team represented West Virginia University as a member of the Big East Conference during the 2007 NCAA Division I FBS football season.
 The Mountaineers compiled an overall record of 11–2 with a mark of 5–2 in conference play, sharing the Big East with Connecticut.
 West Virginia was invited the Fiesta Bowl, where the Mountaineers defeated No. 3-ranked Oklahoma.
 The Mountaineers were led during the regular season by Rich Rodriguez in his seventh and final season as head coach.
 On December 16, he announced that he was leaving West Virginia to become the head football coach at the University of Michigan.
 Assistant head coach Bill Stewart was appointed as interim head coach for the bowl game.
 The team played home games at Milan Puskar Stadium in Morgantown, West Virginia.

-West Virginia rose to the No. 2 in the AP poll and the Bowl Championship Series (BCS) standings and No. 1 in the Coaches Poll of the 2007 NCAA Division I FBS football rankings before the team's season finale against Pittburgh, which the Mountaineers lost 13–9, knocking them out of contention for the 2008 BCS National Championship Game.
+West Virginia rose to the No. 2 in the AP poll and the Bowl Championship Series (BCS) standings and No. 1 in the Coaches Poll of the 2007 NCAA Division I FBS football rankings before the team's season finale against Pittsburgh, which the Mountaineers lost 13–9, knocking them out of contention for the 2008 BCS National Championship Game.
 West Virginia won the Lambert-Meadowlands Trophy, awarded to the best college football team in the Eastern United States.